 Get Wise About Wisdom Teeth

-Is it necessary to remove your wisdom teeth, and when is the best time to do so?
-Wisdom teeth are the third set of molars in your mouth, located at the very back.
-They normally appear after all of your other teeth have erupted and can be extremely troublesome.
+Do you need to have your wisdom teeth removed, and when is the ideal time to do so?
+Wisdom teeth are your third set of molars, positioned at the very back of your mouth.
+They usually come in after all your other teeth have erupted, and they can be very troublesome.

-When a patient is between the ages of 16 and 19, a dentist will check to see if wisdom teeth need to be removed.
-Your dentist can use X-rays to assess how your wisdom teeth are erupting and predict if they will need to be extracted.
-You may be able to maintain them in some situations if they are fully erupted from the gums, healthy, and positioned so that they do not cause damage to other teeth.
-Because of their location in your mouth, it can be tough to avoid cavities in these teeth, so you’ll want to think about special cleaning routines to keep them healthy.
+Dentists usually check to see if wisdom teeth need to be removed when a patient is between 16 and 19 years of age.
+X-rays allow your dentist to see how your wisdom teeth are erupting and predict if they will need to be removed.
+In some cases, you may be able to keep them – they should be fully erupted from the gums, healthy, and positioned so that they don’t damage other teeth.
+It can be very difficult to avoid cavities in these teeth because of where they are in your mouth, so you will also want to consider special cleaning habits to make sure they stay healthy.

 Unfortunately, many wisdom teeth don’t have room to grow or erupt properly and can cause problems.
 Some common problems include:

-Poor Position: Wisdom teeth can erupt at unusual angles, even horizontally, causing harm to your other teeth and jaw.
+Poor Position: Wisdom teeth may come in at odd angles, even horizontally, causing damage to other teeth or your jaw.

-Partial Eruption: Sometimes wisdom teeth may only protrude partially through the gums.
-This makes it difficult to clean the area and the tooth, resulting in a pocket or tunnel that can function as a magnet for bacteria, contributing to gum disease and oral infections.
+Partial Eruption: Sometimes the wisdom teeth only emerge partially through the gums.
+This makes the area and the tooth very hard to clean, creating a pocket or passage that can be a magnet for bacteria, contributing to gum disease and oral infections.

-When patients are in their teens or early twenties, dentists frequently prescribe wisdom tooth extraction.
-The bones and teeth become harder as you get older, making it more difficult for people to recuperate from surgery.
-Wisdom teeth should be removed when the patient is still young, while the roots and bone associated with wisdom teeth are still maturing, to avoid complications from removal and issues from concealed teeth that may become impacted.
+In many cases, dentists will recommend the removal of the wisdom teeth when patients are in their teens or early twenties.
+As you get older, the bones and teeth get harder, making it harder for patients to recover after surgery.
+Pulling wisdom teeth when the patient is young, while the roots and bone associated with wisdom teeth are still forming, can prevent problems from removal and prevent issues that may arise from hidden teeth that could become impacted.

 • Pain in your jaw